 The United States remains the world's largest national economy, the issuer of its key currency, and in most years the leading source and recipient of foreign investment.
 The EU now has an even larger economy and even greater trade flows with the outside world, and the euro increasingly competes with the dollar as a global currency.
 China, the newest member of the club, is smaller than the other two but is growing more quickly and is more deeply integrated into the global economy.
 Its dramatic expansion is therefore having a powerful effect on the rest of the world.
 (China is often paired with India in such discussions, but India's GDP is less than half of China's.
 The value of the annual growth of China's trade exceeds the total annual value of India's trade.
 China will dominate its Asian neighbor for the foreseeable future.)

 China poses a unique challenge because it is still poor, significantly nonmarketized, and authoritarian.
-All three characteristics reduce the likelihood that it will easily accept the systemic responsibilities that
+All three characteristics reduce the likelihood that it will easily accept the systemic responsibilities that should ideally accompany superpower status.
+The integration of China into the existing global economic order will thus be more difficult than was, say, the integration of Japan a generation ago.
+The United States and the EU would like to co-opt China by integrating it into the regime that they have built

 - Full website and iPad access